Higher Education Act of 1965

 Federal work-study will be awarded first come, first-served, based per student’s request.
 Federal work-study will be 150% over-awarded to ensure utilization of the funds.

-All College work-study employees will be classified as casual employees and will be paid at least an amount in accordance with the minimum wage law.
-Upon completion of 192 hours worked as a work-study, an increase of $.25 per hour would be given at the beginning of the next semester.
+All College work-study employees will be classified as casual employees with a starting wage of $9.50 per hour.
+Upon completion of 192 hours worked as a work-study and a favorable evaluation, an increase of $.25 per hour would be given at the beginning of the next semester.

 Authorized College employees may request work-study students with the approval of their dean, supervisor or administrator.